google/llvm-premerge-checks/scripts/metrics/README.md

       public access to the metrics (numbers and charts).
     * Send out alerts/notifications.
     * Show live data in charts.

+# Data sources

+This section will explain where we can get the data from.

+* build bot statistics

 # Solution